 Locals escape from their hectic city during the weekends, from dining to the best attractions and activities at the three and five-star properties on-site.

 Located just 45 minutes from Kuala Lumpur city center, Genting Highlands offers all these as the ‘City of Entertainment,’ the cold mountain air makes jungle trekking, star gazing, and firefly watching an infinitely pleasurable experience.

 Distance from Kuala Lumpur: situated at a distance of 55 km.

 09 Cameron Highlands

 Cameron Highlands is a scenic hill station in the state of Pahang.

-The highland resort lures travelers to experience the true meaning of relaxation with cool air, lush rolling hills, and a touch of colonial nostalgia.
+The highland resort lures travelers to experience the true meaning of relaxation with cold air, lush rolling hills, and a touch of colonial nostalgia.

-The weekend top tourist destination in Malaysia is blessed with a stunning landscape, the lush greenery of terraced tea gardens and strawberry farms.
+Malaysia’s weekend top tourist destination is blessed with a stunning landscape, the lush greenery of terraced tea gardens, and strawberry farms.

 Cameron Highlands has some stunning waterfalls, green mossy forests for trekking, beautiful lakes and rivers, and aboriginal villages.